-Following my recent trip to France, I’ve had numerous requests for recipes inspired by my travels.
+Following my recent trip to France, I’ve had requests for recipes inspired by my travels.
 What could be more French than Crème pâtissière summer berry tarts?
 They’re classy, elegant and so very French.
 This classic pairing of pastry, custard and fruit are requisite to any baker’s repertoire.
-Significantly important to the success of any tart or quiche is a crisp pastry base.
-Just ask Great British Bake Off judge, Paul Hollywood, who dispassionately casts death-stares upon any contestant who delivers soggy bottomed bakes.
-Hell hath no fury like a pale faced, limp pastry base under the scornful scrutiny of these judges.
-I’m relieved to say that these little beauties were sog-free!
-(Officially a new baking term)
+Crucial to the success of any tart or quiche is a crisp pastry base.
+Just ask Great British Bake Off judge, Paul Hollywood, who casts death-stares when faced with soggy- bottomed bakes.
+I’m relieved to say these beauties were sog-free!
+(Official new baking term)

-The Great British Bake Off sparked a global food trend that saw home bakers rushing into the kitchen, enthusiastically recreating their grandma’s secret recipes.
-Snowballing across the waters, Bake Off fever soon reached South African shores with the first season being launched on BBC Lifestyle Channel in 2015.
-With the baking tent firmly pitched on Humankind soil, an authentically African bake-in-the-bush commenced.
+The Great British Bake Off has sparked a global food trend, reaching across the pond and landing here on South African soil, the first season being launched on BBC Lifestyle Channel in 2015.
+With the baking tent firmly pitched in the Cradle of Humankind, an African bake-in-the-bush commenced.

 Q & A

-- While for some baking is a pleasurable and relaxing way to spend time in the kitchen, to others it spells doom and disappointment.
-Casting your mind back, what was your most epic failure and was there anything you could do to salvage the disaster?
+- While baking is mostly pleasurable, for some it spells doom and disappointment.
+What was your most epic failure and was there anything you could do to salvage the disaster?

 I recall when doing a live show and entertaining a crowd, a hundred strong, I had a caramel on the stove for the final phase of my Croquembouche and the sugar started to crystalize.
 I remember turning off the heat while talking away with my mind running at a thousand miles, what do I do?
 So I grabbed some hazelnuts from the pantry, threw them in, mixed like hell thinking I would make a frosted nut brittle and place shards on top.
 That ended in a disaster too!
 So ended up placing candyfloss on top, cannot remember why it was on set, but sometimes things are there for a reason.
 Always have a plan B up your sleeve and wing it!
 However I believe that the greatest lessons are learnt from making mistakes.